Escrow Plan (aka Prepayment Program)

 How it Works

 The Delinquent Tax Contract extends the repayment period for delinquent taxes and puts a hold on interest and penalty charges as long as the contract is not voided or defaulted by failure to make payment.
 A valid contract will also remove the property from consideration of future tax lien sales and foreclosure actions.
 The Delinquent Tax Contract typically extends the delinquency repayment period to 24 months; however Treasurer reserves the right to extend repayment terms beyond 24 months.
-Delinquent Tax Contracts require current taxes to be paid on time; as such, Treasurer requires all persons on a Delinquent Tax Contract to also maintain a Tax Prepayment Plan.
-Both payment plans will be drafted together, and coupons will be given for the monthly payments on both contracts.
+Delinquent Tax Contracts require current taxes to be paid on time; as such, Treasurer requires all persons on a Delinquent Tax Contract to also maintain an Escrow Plan.
+Both payment plans will be drafted together, and the total amount due will be withdrawn from your bank account on the 5th or 15th of each month.

 If the Delinquent Tax Contract is voided or defaulted, previously accrued interest charges will be immediately applied to the account, and the file will be referred for potential tax lien sale, foreclosure proceedings, or other collection action.